National Kidney and Transplant Institute: History

-Building and location
+Facilities

-The National Kidney and Transplant Institute sits in the center of a 58899 sqm lot, along East Avenue in Quezon City.
+The National Kidney and Transplant Institute sits in the center of a 58599 sqm lot, along East Avenue and adjacent to the Elliptical Road in Quezon City.

-The Institute itself is 3-storey structure with three buildings (Main, Annex and Dialysis Center) connected to each other.
-The Main Building houses most of the Cost Centers and where the Administrative offices can be found.
-The Annex Building encloses the recently opened Marcos Wing and the Radiology Dept (MRI and CT Scan centers), Center for Special Services and also the ER Dept.
+The NKTI itself consists of three connected buildings: the Main Building, the Annex Building, and the Dialysis Center.
+The Main Building contains most of the cost centers and administrative offices.
+The Annex Building includes the Marcos Wing, the Radiology Department, the Center for Special Services, and the Emergency Department.